NDHunq/IT008/Project/Instagram/README.md

 <h3>Additional information</h3>

-Thank you for choosing our Instagram Automation App!
+Thank you for choosing our Instagram Automatic App!

 We are thrilled that you are having a great experience automating your Instagram activities with our app.
 We truly appreciate you taking the time to use our product.